 Finally, there is the fun component.
-"I love Global Girls because of the sleepovers that are so much fun and even though we might get on each other's nerves sometimes, we know we be a part.
+"I love Global Girls because of the sleepovers that are so much fun and even though we might get on each other's nerves sometimes, we know we will always have each other's backs."
+"I love Global Girls because we go be a part.
 Her sister is an aspiring entrepreneur.
 Global Girls has helped her to set her goals high."
-A supporter said, "I've seen an admired Global Girls for a while.
+A supporter said, "I've admired Global Girls for a while.
 I see what they do and what they are about and I love all young people who are about something positive."

-After the "Welcome" the
+After the "Welcome" the girls were excited

-girls were excited to share portions of several dance routines, including two from the Broadway Musical, Hamilton.
+to share portions of several dance routines, including two from the Broadway Musical, Hamilton.
 They were awesome, as usual, and particularly good at being able to quickly substitute parts for girls who were not in attendance.
 All the girls know ALL the words to several of the Hamilton songs.
 They are trained as true professionals and can fill in or understudy at a moment's notice.
 I look forward to seeing how they evolve over the next several years.
 They are steered for greatness!!!